Hoping-for-morning/CS5296_CloudComputing_group/checklist.md

 These environments have already been set up and are available for you to download.

+Docker:
+EC2 AMI ID: ami-03734a29ec3d48252
+Region: us-east-1

 Podman:
 EC2 AMI ID: ami-002acc3ab6e575668
-Region: us-east-1c
+Region: us-east-1

 Singularity:
-EC2 AMI ID: ami-0c9b8b367dbd5d7ca
-Region: us-east-1a

-Docker:
-EC2 AMI ID: ami-03734a29ec3d48252
+EC2 AMI ID: ami-025ee34eec1611436
 Region: us-east-1

-after you launch a instance by AMI, you should follow the [restart.md](./restart.md) to restart the service in virtual meachine to build the operational environment.
+After you launch a instance by AMI, you should follow the [restart.md](./restart.md) to restart the service in virtual meachine to build the operational environment.

 ## Evaluation and Expected Result